emilhaegglund/TADA/README.md

 ```
 The above example will sample 3 entries from each family defined in GTDB.

 The GTDB-database comes with a large collection of metadata associated with each taxa.
 This can be use to first exclude entries.
-Currently, the sample and trim workflow support exclusion of taxa that doesn't fullfill completeness and contamination criteria defined in the config file.
+Currently, the subsampling- and pruning-workflow support exclusion of taxa that doesn't fullfill completeness and contamination criteria defined in the config file.
 The sample-workflow also support the exclusion of non-gtdb-representative taxa.
 ```
 subsample_gtdb:
   max_taxa: 1